bem/bem-components/common.blocks/link/link.en.md

 ### Inactive `disabled`

-A `disabled` modifier helps to create an inactive link.
+`disabled` modifier helps to create an inactive link.
 Inactive link is displayed but not available for user actions.

 For such a link will not be performed:

-* `focused` state modifier toggling, when in focus;
+* `focused` state modifier seting, when in focus;
-* redirection to the link address if an `url` attribute is provided;
+* redirection to the link address if `url` attribute value is provided;
 * `click` BEM event emiting.

 Available for all block themes.